tracehub/MyTraceHub/README.md

 ### Optional twists

-Depending on how the scaffolding of your MVC teample had gone through or how you had added functionality, you may or may not need these twists in your existing ASP.NET MVC application.
+Depending on how the scaffolding of your MVC template had gone through or how you had added functionality, you may or may not need these twists in your existing ASP.NET MVC application.

 #### 1. In App_Start/Startup.Auth.cs, add the following